 The main vulnerability in the ports was their lack of protection from the landward side.
 Spain assumed that the jungle was good enough protection for this area.
 For the most part Spain was correct.

-See maps for details: (all open in a new browser window)
+See maps for details to better understand where the Spanish Main was located (all open in a new browser window):